Owen Hart

 A member of the Hart wrestling family, he was born in Calgary, Alberta, the youngest of twelve children of Stampede Wrestling promoters Stu and Helen Hart.
 Among other accolades, Owen was a one-time USWA Unified World Heavyweight Champion, a two-time WWF Intercontinental Champion, a one-time WWF European Champion, and a four-time WWF World Tag Team Champion, as well as the 1994 WWF King of the Ring.
-He headlined multiple pay-per-view events for the WWF, and was widely regarded as one of the company's best in-ring performers.
+He headlined three pay-per-view events for the WWF, and was widely regarded as one of the company's best in-ring performers.

 Hart died on May 23, 1999, during his entrance from the rafters of Kemper Arena in Kansas City, Missouri, United States.
 The equipment that was lowering him to the ring malfunctioned and he fell to his death in front of a live audience and live on Pay Per View during WWF's Over the Edge event.

 Early life

-Owen was born on May 7, 1965, in Calgary, Alberta into the Hart wrestling family and was the youngest child of Stu and Helen Hart.
-He grew up in a household with eleven older siblings: Smith, Bruce, Keith, Wayne, Dean, Ellie, Georgia, Bret, Alison, Ross and Diana.
+Owen was born on May 7, 1965, in Calgary, Alberta the youngest of 12 children to Canadian-born father Stu and American-born mother Helen Hart of the Hart wrestling family.
+His siblings included Smith, Bruce, Keith, Dean, Bret, Ross and Diana.

-He was of Greek descent through his maternal grandmother and Irish through his maternal grandfather.
+Hart's family background was Greek descent through his maternal grandmother and Irish through his maternal grandfather.
 His father was mainly of Scots-Irish descent, but also had Scottish and German ancestry.

-Because his mother, Helen, was born in New York, Hart held American citizenship in addition to Canadian citizenship, which he acquired due to birth in Canada to a Canadian-born father.
+Hart maintained dual American-Canadian citizenship.